 Important archeological features include a prehistoric platform mound and irrigation canals that were ahead of their time.
 You can also visit replica buildings to learn about how life might have looked in this region in years gone by.

-RELATED: Best Day Trips from Phoenix
+RELATED: Must-Do Day Trips from Phoenix

 The Pueblo Grande Museum Archeological Park is closed on Sundays and public holidays; if you want to visit, you’ll want to factor this into your Phoenix trip itinerary.